Sentinelese: 2018 killing of missionary

+2023 killing of fishermen

+In December 2022, three fishermen were found missing after a fishing trip.
+Their boat has been spotted on North Sentinel Island by the local fishermen and the A&N administration, leading to the possibility of them either being stranded on the island or killed by the Sentinelese.

+Influencers seeking internet fame

+There is growing interest by online influencers who seek fame and notoriety by creating videos of themselves contacting uncontacted tribes.

 2025 landing of a YouTuber

-On March 29, 2025, an American YouTuber from Arizona, Mykhailo Viktorovych Polyakov, made an unauthorised landing on the island.
+On March 29, 2025, a Ukrainian-American YouTuber from Arizona, Mykhailo Viktorovych Polyakov, made an unauthorised landing on the island.
+He did not encounter any inhabitants.
 He was subsequently arrested by the Indian Police Service with a view to prosecution.
 Indigenous rights organisation Survival International, which advocates for uncontacted peoples globally, condemned the illegal actions as "deeply disturbing", noting that uncontacted peoples like the Sentinelese are vulnerable to being wiped out by contact-induced diseases to which they have no immunity.
 Polyakov was reported to have left Diet Coke and a coconut as "offerings" to the people of the island.
+He later uploaded two videos to his YouTube channel as a part of a series called "The Last Island", one was a short teaser and the other an eight-minute "Part 1".